Cyber Resilience Act (CRA) - no time to wait

 00:13:48: So that's very quick.

-00:13:54: You have to test them, but you have to also provide to your customers the information.
+00:13:54: You have to test them, but you have to also provide to your customers the information, okay, what can they do until the patch is available, for example.

 00:14:02: So that's more than just providing the technical patch.